About Wafer Bow And Warp Measurement Systems

 It also illustrates the usefulness of taking both bow and warp readings.
 The median surface of the wafer shown intersects the reference plane at the wafer center, therefore, bow measurement would be zero.
 The calculated warp value is more useful in this case as it tells the user the wafer does have shape irregularities.

 Bookmark this page.
-More information will be added.
-For the meantime, feel free to send us your inquiry.
-We now offer Manual and Semi-automated Metrology Systems.
+More information may be added.
+In the meantime, feel free to send us your inquiry.
+We now offer Manual and Semi Auto Wafer Measurement Systems.